 In May 2015 Lambeth’s Children’s Social Care was judged by Ofsted to be inadequate and since then we have been on a rapid and exciting improvement journey.
-We have embarked on a process of change right across our children and family services.
-These changes aim to put social work practice right at the heart of everything we do.
+We have implemented significant change right across our children and family services.
+These changes ensure that social work practice is right at the heart of everything we do.

-Alongside implementing our ‘children at the heart of practice framework’ we have already stripped out management layers, streamlined IT and workflows and introduced dedicated business support for every team so that social workers can get back to doing what they do best – direct social work with children and families.
-Small teams of six social workers have been introduced, advanced practitioners co-work and provide support on the most complex cases, there is a comprehensive training programme, twice yearly opportunities for promotion and a competitive pay and benefits package.
+Alongside implementing our ‘children at the heart of practice framework’ we pushed ourselves to strip out management layers, streamline IT and workflows and introduce dedicated business support for every team so that social workers can get back to doing what they do best – direct social work with children and families.
+Social workers practice in small teams of six, advanced practitioners co-work and provide support on the most complex cases, there is a comprehensive training programme, twice yearly opportunities for promotion and a competitive pay and benefits package.

 Lambeth now has in place a strong and enhanced senior leadership team led by Mark Stancer and overseen by Annie Hudson, the ex-Chief Executive of The College of Social Work who reflects ‘There is undoubtedly something about working in Lambeth that really gets under your skin.
 There are huge challenges to overcome but there is fine energy and great ambition.
 This makes it a fantastically exciting place to work and a great place to make and develop your career’.

 “I liked the idea of working for an inner London borough with the challenges there and experience I would gain.
 I enjoy working for Lambeth because my work is challenging and I’m always learning, but overall because I have a very supportive, friendly team and managers”.